PopovEvgeniy/desexonix/readme.txt

 Exit codes

-0: Operation was successfully completed.
+0: The operation was successfully completed.
 1: Can't open the input file.
 2: Can't create the output file.
-3: Invalid length of the target file.
+3: The target file length is invalid.
 4: Can't allocate memory.

-Third—party code
+Third-party code

 Some code was taken from XXX Games tools by the CTPAX-X team (http://www.ctpax-x.org/?goto=files&show=21).
-It was relicensed with permission from the author.
+It was relicensed with the permission of the author.

 Source code

-The code was compiled under Tiny C Compiler.
+The code was compiled under Open Watcom.
 You can compile it with any modern C compiler.
 The source code can be compiled for a wide range of operating systems, but you need to create a makefile or a build script by yourself.
 I provide only two things: the binary file for Windows and the makefile for Linux.